acebuddyteam/gargula/README.md

 # Gargula

+The best things of life are small cute details, so here is Gargula!

 A clean PS1 config for your terminal to help you organize your work

-Gargula includes only important data for your PS1:
+Gargula includes only important data for your PS1 to keep it simple and clean:

 - Current directory
 - Git Branch (if Git has been intialized)